 Making an award nomination

-- a brief CV (2 sides of A4) and list of the top twenty recent publications, except for the Colworth Medal and Early Career Research Awards, where the candidate's full CV and list of all publications to date are required.
-In addition, nominations for the Early Career Research Award should include a brief research document to highlight the nominee's research career (to date).
+- The Colworth Medal and Early Career Research Awards, where the candidate's full CV and a list of all publications to date are required.
+In addition, nominations for the Early Career Research Awards should include a brief research document to highlight the nominee's research career to date.

-The following awards will be awarded in 2017:
+The following awards will be awarded in 2020:

-Early Career Research Award: Biotechnology
+Early Career Research Awards

-The Heatley Medal and Prize
+Heatley Medal and Prize

-The Thudichum Medal Lecture
+Thudichum Medal Lecture